 I am here to help you learn more about mushrooms and the forests they grow in.
-Let me know your mushroom hunting, mushroom identification, wild mushroom or mushroom extract needs.
-As an avid mushroom hunter since age 15, I can tell you, there is a lot to know in the field of mycology.
-But you don't have to know a lot of fancy names to enjoy a few common, safe and delicious edibles growing in your yard or region.
+There is a lot to know in the field of mycology, but you really can enjoy a few common, safe and delicious edibles growing in your yard or region.

-I offer half and full day guided mushroom hunts in the mountains around Durango, Pagosa Springs and Telluride.
-We will meet in town or in the forest and I will show you how to find and identify Porcinis (Boletus edulis), Chanterelles (Cantharellus), and any other of the long list of edible mushrooms that grow in the San Juan Mountains.
-Our walk in the forest will be easy and fun for young and old.
+I offer half and full day guided mushroom hunts in the woods around Durango, Pagosa Springs and Telluride, Colorado.
+We will meet in town or in the forest and I will show you how to find and identify Porcinis (Boletus edulis), Chanterelles (Cantharellus), and any other of the long list of edible mushrooms that grow in our forests, or a forest near you.
+Our walk will be easy and fun for young and old.
 July-August-September-October.
 Rain or shine.
 Bring lunch, rain gear, good shoes or boots and your favorite mushroom basket and knife.
 Refreshments provided.

-Unique recognition as a wild mushroom expert by the state of Colorado allows chefs, restaurants, caterers, and retailers to legally buy a host of different wild mushroom species from me and serve them to the general public.
+Unique recognition as a wild mushroom expert by the state of Colorado allows me to sell a long list of edible species to chefs, restaurants, caterers, and retailers for resale to the general public.
 All mushrooms that I harvest are individually inspected and graded for quality.
 Please call for availability and special orders.Identification

 Email me photos: free (max. one email per month please)

 House call: call for rates (and quick!
 Those mushrooms will be gone tomorrow!)

 I can help you get your mycological landscape project off the ground with design, material procurement and installation.
 I can also work with you one-on-one to sharpen your knowledge of mushroom cultivation or the various genera of wild mushrooms.